 - Never lash out.
 Never get personal.
 Always be polite and professional, just as you would be face-to-face.

-- Respond in a timely manner to show that you pay attention to your customer’s experience.
+- Respond promptly to show that you pay attention to your customer’s experience.

 How do you deal with negative reviews?
-Share with us in the comments section of this post!
+Please share with us in the comments section of this post!